i5ar/grid/README.md

 [See the live demo here](http://i5ar.github.io/iso-grid-generator/)

-TODO
+## TODO

-- Transform a polyline to a polygon if the ending point = starting point;
+- Transform a polyline to a polygon if the ending point = starting point (but keep it transparent);
-- secchiello with 3 colors;
+- scale image within the grid;
-- scale image within the grid.
+- edit color of restored polygon.